alexiskorb/Roguelike-RPG/README.md

 This game is an ASCII roguelike RPG adventure.<br /> It was created in C++ with Visual Studio for my CS 32 class at UCLA.<br />
-I programmed all of the code except for main.cpp and utilities.cpp.<br />
+I programmed all of the code except for main.cpp, utilities.cpp, and the extra files added by Visual Studio.<br />

 Notable Features:<br />
 -Random dungeon generator: Creates the impression of a series of rooms connected by corridors.<br />